 Under current law, secondary employment is virtually any activity an employee engages in outside the scope of employment that is not related to the employee's private life.
 However, some activities that are performed outside the scope of employment at Stockholm University are traditionally considered to be part of the duties and thus do not constitute secondary employment.
-Examples of such activities include giving lectures or presenting papers at other universities, acting as an external reviewer at public defences of doctoral theses at other universities, participating in academic debates in the media, and presenting one's own research at conferences held outside the University.
+Examples of such activities include giving lectures or presenting papers at other universities, acting as an external reviewer at public defences of doctoral theses at other universities, acting as an external expert in the appointment of teachers at other universities, participating in academic debates in the media, and presenting one's own research at conferences held outside the University.
 Appointments as a member of examining committees and minor assignments for academic journals also belong in this category.